Master’s in Data Science Programs in Nevada

-With programs at the state’s biggest research institutions, the Silver State needn’t be a second-choice destination for a data science degree.
-(See our list of Nevada degrees and certificates.)
+The Silver State is a great destination for a data science degree.
 We’ll lay out aid opportunities, employment scenarios, and professional networks that lead to a winning hand.

 Studying Data Science in Nevada

 Be honest.
 If you’re not from Nevada, you’re thinking that all it has are casinos and deserts.
 While it has both in spades, the state has leveraged its climate and gaming industry to stimulate tech growth.

 The Desert Research Institute (DRI), a non-teaching arm of the Nevada System of Higher Education, is involved in big data in a variety of ways.
 The institute conducts research in a span of areas including geology, pollution exposure, atmospheric modeling, and more.

 In southern Nevada, you’ll find flashy casinos.
 If you haven’t stepped into one recently, they’re high-tech.
 Pull levers and quarters have been replaced by personalized touch screen menus and monetized keycards.

 Data Science Research & Initiatives at Nevada Universities